Michelangelo's Sistine Chapel masterpieces frame papal vote

 From 1980 to 1994, during the papacy of John Paul II, the chapel benefited from one of the most ambitious restoration projects in the world - it stripped away centuries of dirt and soot that had darkened the frescoes.

-The results divided art experts and tourists, with some criticizing the dazzling colors as too bright.
+The results divided art experts and tourists, with some criticising the dazzling colours as too bright.

 The chapel, lit on either side by high windows, has side walls decorated by Pietro Perugino, Sandro Botticelli and Domenico Ghirlandaio, each famous in his own right.